Law, J.D.

 International and Comparative Law

 Offered through the Center for International and Comparative Law, this concentration can be earned by students who complete both a semester-long study abroad program through the School of Law in France, Ireland or Switzerland and a three-credit international law course.
 Each student must also complete a substantial research paper on an international or comparative law topic.
-Students may earn up to six credits from the School of Law’s summer program in Madrid, Spain, which will count toward the concentration's ten credits of coursework requirement.
+Students may earn up to six credits from the School of Law’s summer program in Madrid, Spain, which will count toward the concentration's 10 credits of coursework requirement.

 Part-Time Options